ads00/imagine/README.md

 ## Features

-This is a list of the CURRENTLY implemented features.
-The development will be focused on the renderer as soon as Vulkan comes out.

-A learning module may be developed in parallel.

 * Computational mathematics
   * Expression template library for linear algebra (matrices / vectors and numerical solvers)
-  * Ray tracing, geometric primitives and triangle meshes manipulation
+  * Geometric primitives, homogeneous transformations and triangle meshes manipulation
+  * Statistical moments, regression, classification, clustering and Markov random fields
+  * Image manipulation
 * Interactive environment
-  * Cross-platform windowing and easy events handling with lambdas functions
+  * Cross-platform windowing and events handling with lambdas functions
+  * Vulkan renderer

+At the moment, the development is focused on the renderer [Vulkan 1.0.x].
+Next step will be to implement modern rendering techniques in order to produces interesting results/images.

 ## License

 Imagine is released under the [MIT](LICENSE) licence.